Chinese astronomers detect 9 super lithium-rich unevolved stars

 The study, published in The Astrophysical Journal Letters, points out that the stars discovered have unusually high levels of lithium abundance, suggesting that they must have had a history of lithium enrichment.

 The lithium enrichment mechanisms of non-evolved stars have been widely discussed, but they still remain very unclear.
-The detection of the nine new stars in this class could be a breakthrough in this field, the researchers said in a statement released on Tuesday.
+The detection of the nine new stars in this class might be a breakthrough in this field, the researchers said in a statement released on Tuesday.

 LAMOST was commissioned in 2008 to collect high-quality spectra, a collection of data that helps astronomers study the chemical composition, density, atmosphere, and magnetism of celestial bodies.